-As the weather heats up, resident start looking for Cedar Park Pools and Splash Pads.
-One of the best things about living in Central Texas is the availability of nearly year round water sports.
-Spring to fall and especially the hot summer months offer a wide variety of places to beat the heat in the area.
+As the weather heats up, we all start looking for Cedar Park Pools and Splash Pads to cool off in the Texas summer heat.
+One of the best things about living in Central Texas is the availability of nearly year round water activities.
 Whether you want to cool off at a splash pad, take a dip in a pool or enjoy some of the many Texas swimming spots, there is no shortage of water related activities in and around Cedar Park.

 Just a short drive to Pflugerville, you can enjoy an entire day of fun at Typhoon Texas Waterpark.
 They offer day passes and season passes as well as special events, live music, movies and more.
 They also have concessions available.

 Soon Leander will have its own indoor water park as plans are being finalized for Leander Springs.
 As of January 2021, Leander City Council has approved a development agreement and conditionally approved a zoning ordinance for Leander’s next big project.

 If you are looking for natural bodies of water to enjoy, there are many swimming holes in the area that Austinites have been going to cool off for years.
 Barton Springs Pool at Zilker Park is open year round.
 With water temperatures at a steady 68-70 degrees, it’s certainly refreshing in the hot summer months.
 The pool itself measures three acres in size, and is fed from underground springs.
 Deep Eddy Pool is another Austin cool spot.
 The man made freshwater swimming pool is emptied and refilled each day with fresh spring water on alternating sides of the pool, so there is one new pool to jump into each day.